AIRPLANES OF THE AVIATOR

 This beautiful airplane was built to simulate the World Speed Record attempt that Howard Hughes made in 1935 at Santa Ana, California.

-Constructed of wood and composite material, Joe Bok and his Aero Telemetry team designed their H-1 Racer to feature a 360cc, twin-cylinder engine turning a 44 in diameter, 3 blade variable pitch propeller and fully retractable hydraulic landing gear.
+Constructed of wood and composite material, Joe Bok and his Aero Telemetry team designed their H-1 Racer around a powerful 360cc, twin-cylinder engine turning a 48 inch diameter, 3 blade variable pitch propeller.

 Joe Bok and his Aero Telemetry team designed the world's largest flyable model of the Hughes XF-11 for the Academy Award winning film The Aviator.